Affiliate links on Android Authority may earn us a commission. Learn more.

 If your device has Drop In enabled, and the initiator is an authorized contact, you don’t have to do anything — the session should start automatically.

 No, at least not during Drop Ins.
-Alexa is constantly waiting for its wake word, and needs to process most commands on Amazon servers, but beyond this no one with Amazon should be able to listen in.
+Alexa is constantly waiting for its wake word, and needs to process most commands on Amazon servers, but no one at Amazon should be able to listen in to actual conversations.

 Less clear is if this applies to Announcements, since messages could be considered part of a command.
-Conceivably, some of them might be reviewed anonymously with other commands unless you opt out.
+Amazon anonymously reviews a sliver of commands unless you opt out.